Courses

 PREREQ.: Approval of Business Department Work Experience Coordinator required

-General work experience course designed for students who may not yet have selected a specific occupational goal but who are presently employed off campus.
+Work experience education course designed for students who may not yet have selected a specific occupational goal but who are presently employed off campus.
 Through supervised employment, students can increase their workplace success by undertaking new or expanded responsibilities at their jobs and acquiring improved work habits and career-related skills.
-One unit of credit is earned for each 60 hours of unpaid work or 75 hours of paid work.
+One unit of credit is earned for 54 hours of unpaid or paid work.

 PREREQ.: Approval of Business Department Work Experience Coordinator required

-General work experience course with supervised employment that involves classroom-based learning at an on-campus learning station related to the student's educational or occupational goal.
+General work experience course with supervised employment at an on-campus learning station related to the student's educational or occupational goal.
 The focus of the course varies according to the CCSF department in which the student works.
-One unit of credit is earned for each 60 hours of unpaid work or 75 hours of paid work.
+One unit of credit is earned for 54 hours of unpaid or paid work.